International-Data-Spaces-Association/IDS-Deployment-Scenarios/README.md

 In the [Data Space Radar](https://internationaldataspaces.org/adopt/data-space-radar/), all solutions that reached the pilot and live stages can be considered as an IDS Deployment Scenario, since they involve the implementation of a data space solution to solve a specific business problem.

-The deployment scenarios listed here are not necessarily attached to a particular use case in the Dataspace Radar.
+The deployment scenarios listed here are not necessarily attached to a particular use case in the Data Space Radar.
 The relationship of IDS Deployment Scenarios with other assets of IDSA is explained in more detail in the [Deployment Scenarios Report](DEPLOYMENT-SCENARIOS-REPORT.MD#23-ids-deployment-scenarios).

-## How can i share a deployment scenario?
+## How can I share a deployment scenario?

 You are warmly invited to contribute to the IDS Deployment Scenarios in two ways: